mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 1. Classification loss, e.g., cross-entropy.
 2. Regression loss, e.g., L1.

-We need to use them both to perform backpropagation; this is often done by summing them up witha weighting factor, which is an added hyperparameter:
+We need to use them both to perform backpropagation; this is often done by summing them up with a weighting factor, which is an added hyperparameter:

 `loss = w_c *  classification_loss + w_r * regression_loss`